Querybook¶

 The following video shows how to connect to the PostgreSQL database from the Querybook interface and associate the database to an environment.

-Other query engines
+Other query engines¶

-Instead of PostgreSQL it is possible to use different query engines.
+It is possible to use different query engines.

 The necessary packages to connect to the chosen database can be installed through the Initialization parameter, via a Bash script.
 Likewise the associated service can be started within the script.
 In this case it is necessary to specify the SQLAlchemy connection string to the database via the Connection string optional parameter (see, e.g., here for the string format).

-Celery – Distributed Task Queue
+Celery – Distributed Task Queue¶

 Celery is an open source asynchronous task queue system which is based on distributed message passing, focusing on operations in real time.